Life As an Oil, Gas, and Mining Service Unit Operator

 - Coiled Tubing Supervisor

-In the United States, there were 41,400 jobs for Oil, Gas, and Mining Service Unit Operator in 2016.
+There were about 41,400 jobs for Oil, Gas, and Mining Service Unit Operator in 2016 (in the United States).
 New jobs are being produced at a rate of 23.4% which is above the national average.
 The Bureau of Labor Statistics predicts 9,700 new jobs for Oil, Gas, and Mining Service Unit Operator by 2026.
-The BLS estimates 6,400 yearly job openings in this field.
+There will be an estimated 6,400 positions for Oil, Gas, & Mining Service Unit Operator per year.

 The states with the most job growth for Oil, Gas, & Mining Service Unit Operator are Wyoming, Utah, and North Dakota.
 Watch out if you plan on working in Kentucky, Michigan, or Alaska.
 These states have the worst job growth for this type of profession.